-The Genius of Victory was sculpted by Michelangelo for one of his many projects for the tomb of Pope Julius II, who died in 1513.
-The famous Prisoners statues also belonged to that project.
+The Genius of Victory was sculpted by Michelangelo for one of his many projects for the tomb of Pope Julius II, who was Pope from 1503 until his death in 1513.

 The statue of Victory may have been started as early as 1519, but it remains unknown whether it was originally planned as part of the tomb.

 “Far easier on the eyes was Michelangelo’s breathtaking Genius of Victory, which stood to the right, dominating the central niche in the south wall.
 At nearly nine feet tall, this sculpture had been intended for the tomb of the ultraconservative pope Julius II—Il Papa Terribile—a commission Langdon had always found ironic, considering the Vatican’s stance on homosexuality.
 The statue depicted Tommaso dei Cavalieri, the young man with whom Michelangelo had been in love for much of his life and to whom he composed over three hundred sonnets.”
 (Dan Brown, Inferno)

 According to tradition, Michelangelo depicted in the face of the statue the features of his lover Tommaso dei Cavalieri, a young Roman nobleman known by Michelangelo in Rome in 1532, to whom he dedicated many poems in which he expressed his love for him, and from whom he drew inspiration for some of his other works.
 Michelangelo was 57 years old when he met Cavalieri, who was 23 at the time.

 They remained lifelong friends, even though Cavalieri married in 1538 and had two children.

 Michelangelo was born in 1475 in Caprese, in Tuscany.

 He is considered one of the greatest artists ever and was considered the best artist of his time.
 He is probably most well known for his sculptures (think about the David and the Pietà) and his frescoes in the Sistine Chapel, such as the Creation of Adam and The Last Judgment.